 The average half-life of Flexeril is 18 hours.
 The half-life can range anywhere from 8 and 37 hours.
 This indicates how long it takes for the half-dose of the Flexeril to leave the system.

 For instance, if the half-life is 8 hours, then the drug will be completely eliminated from the body within 2 days.
 If the half-life is 37 hours, it will be fully eliminated in approximately 8.5 days.
 For most people, it usually takes between 4 and 5 days to completely eliminate the drug.

 If you are addicted to the drug, the elimination period might take more than the estimated time period.

 Flexeril can be detected in urine from 3 to 8 days.
 Employers generally don’t test for Flexeril.
 Since the molecular structure of Flexeril resembles TCA, it is frequently misidentified on urine tests.

 Flexeril can be tested if there is a direct reasoning to abuse it, but won’t be tested randomly in most of the cases.

 How Long Does Flexeril Stay in Blood?

-On average, Flexeril can be detected in the blood test for up to 3.75 days after use based on the drug’s half-life, drug usage and various other factors.
+On average, Flexeril can be detected in the blood test for up to 3.75 days after use based on the drug’s half-life, drug usage, and various other factors.

 Blood tests are not commonly employed to screen for Flexeril.
-In the case of workplace accident or reasonable suspicion, employer can order blood tests to check if the employee in question was under the influence of any specific drug.
+In the case of a workplace accident or reasonable suspicion, the employer can order blood tests to check if the employee in question was under the influence of any specific drug.